 The Office of Air Compliance Coordination (OACC) is responsible for assisting our regional staff in their work; managing federal fiscal commitments; providing training opportunities and regulatory information; participating in policy development; and assessing program effectiveness.

 OACC also provides information and assistance throughout this site to the regulated facilities as well as the private community through various links, informational brochures and various tools as listed within these paragraphs or as seen below.
 This page offers a variety of downloadable Compliance Forms; Stage I/II Vapor Recovery Guidance Memo; Va.
-Reformulated Gas (RFG) Counties List and VDACS Fuel Regulation; compliance calendars (listed and provided below); as well as the Consumer Products Rule and a listing of Air Consultants (Rev: Jan.2012) who offer various air quality services/testing.
+Reformulated Gas (RFG) Counties List and VDACS Fuel Regulation; compliance calendars (listed and provided below); as well as the Consumer Products Rule and a listing of Air Consultants (Rev: January 2014) who offer various air quality services/testing.
 Note: VADEQ does not endorse any one vendor and the list has been provided only as a courtesy.

 When the Environmental Protection Agency (EPA) promulgates new federal regulations for air sources links and/or other information can be found here in an outreach effort to provide the latest regulatory information available.
 If you need specific regulatory guidance or further assistance please feel free to contact Central Office OACC Staff or Regional Air Staff.